LeCAD-PEG/SOLPS-GUI/doc/source/howto/input-editor.rst

 ``b2input.xml`` schema
 ======================

+For editing b2input.xml it is recommended to have an editor that uses ``\t`` for delimiter and handles markup languages well.

+Recommended editors:
+   - Emacs version 24+
+   - Sublime Text 2/3
+   - oXygen

-This is a .xml file that contains the switches and parameters as well as the description, category, default values and notes of them.
+b2input.xml is a file that contains the switches and parameters as well as the description, category, default values and notes of them.

 For indenting it uses tabs as \\t and not white spaces.